Bundestag: History

 After its defeat in the First World War, Germany became a republic and a parliamentary democracy with the Weimar Constitution of 1919.
 The voting age was lowered to 21 years and women were given the right to vote for (and serve in) the Reichstag.
 However, the first German democracy failed for various reasons, some of which were directly related to the Reichstag.
 The pure proportional representation system in elections did not produce clear majorities and the various parties were not sufficiently willing to compromise to form stable governments.
 This led to numerous changes of government and snap elections.
-In the last years of the Weimar Republic, the extreme right and extreme left parties had a destructive majority in the Reichstag, which forced the governments to rule largely by emergency decrees to bypass parliament.
+In the last years of the Weimar Republic, opposition parties on the far-right and the far-left held the majority of seats in the Reichstag, which led the governments to rule largely by emergency decrees and bypass parliament.
 In 1933, Adolf Hitler was appointed chancellor and through the Reichstag Fire Decree, the Enabling Act of 1933 and the death of President Paul von Hindenburg in 1934, gained unlimited power.
 After this, the Reichstag, in which only the Nazi Party was represented from November 1933 on, met only rarely, above all to extend the emergency laws on which the Nazi dictatorship was formally based.
 It last convened on 26 April 1942.

 With the Basic Law of 1949, Germany's second democratic constitution, the Bundestag was established as the new parliament.
 Due to the division of Germany, the Bundestag was de facto a West German parliament until 1990.
 The socialist GDR in East Germany had its own parliament, the Volkskammer, which, however, did not emerge from democratic elections except for its last electoral term in 1990.
 Because West Berlin was not officially under the jurisdiction of the Basic Law during the division, the Bundestag met in Bonn in several different buildings, including (provisionally) a former waterworks facility and finally in the Bundeshaus.
 In addition, owing to the city's legal status, citizens of West Berlin were unable to vote in elections to the Bundestag, and were instead represented by 22 non-voting delegates chosen by the House of Representatives, the city's legislature.